 Private student loans are a bit of a different game.
 They are much more like car loans or home loans.
 There are different interest rates and fees offered by different banks to student loan borrowers.

 If you have private loans, it can really pay off to shop around and find a great rate for a consolidation loan.
 As mentioned above, Use Credible to find a great student loan consolidation and refinancing rate.
 Credible is a marketplace for student loans where you can receive offers from multiple lenders after filling out a simple form.
 Credible vets everyone they work with so they only work with quality lenders.
+Don't forget to take advantage of your $200 bonus offer for refinancing with Credible.

 To make it even easier, they have a free student loan refinancing savings estimator that you can use to see if it will help you save money.
 With no pressure, you can see if student loan consolidation and refinancing is even worthwhile.